notchris/webgl2native/README.md

 ## Why?

 Because a lot of libraries only have a drawing context as a dependency.
-If you shim out calls to document and window then you need a browser at all!
+If you shim out calls to document and window then you don't need a browser at all!

 * Is it faster than Electron?
 - Yes, but it would be way faster if I port QT's GL content and pass the pixel dats as a buffer instead of copying the pixels to a QPainter.